anatman-org/prime/README.md

 and there is no more honest way than to play

-[with all the smugness that only a malcistraight Chinese noble of the 4th century BCE can gather]

 # Axioms

   * there is no such thing as "supernatural" because all is natural, ultimately.